Match Cancellation Procedures

 Where not all pitches have been declared unfit, the Match Secretary, following consultation with the Team Secretary, SAL Match Secretary and, where appropriate, the AFA, will decide which matches to postpone.
 The following criteria will apply:

 a) AFA cup games usually take precedence over league and other cup fixtures regardless of team seniority.
 LFFA and SAL cup games do not.
-Where there is more than one AFA cup home fixture, the senior side takes precedence unless requested to do otherwise by an AFA oficial.
+Where there is more than one AFA cup home fixture, the senior side takes precedence unless requested to do otherwise by an AFA ofifcial.

 b) League games should normally be postponed from the lowest team upwards.